Anya620/RISCV-Processor/README.md

 ## Overview

-This project is a complete implementation of a 32-bit RISC-V processor.
+This project, developed by Anya Yasir, is a complete implementation of a 32-bit RISC-V processor.
 RISC-V is an open standard instruction set architecture (ISA) based on established reduced instruction set computer (RISC) principles.
 This processor is designed in SystemVerilog and is suitable for educational purposes, hardware enthusiasts, and anyone interested in processor design.

 ## Project Structure